gangeshbaskerr/Phishing-Website-Detection/README.md

 <hr/>

 # Conclusion <img src="https://user-images.githubusercontent.com/130077430/230730394-3dfbc977-435b-4a6f-bfa3-fc193606f0e0.png" width="90" height="80">
 Through this project there will be 40-50% decrease in number of phishing attacks occuring.
-If this project is used efficiently it may also lead to huge decrease in percentage of the oercentage of phishing attacks .
+If this project is used efficiently it may also lead to huge decrease in percentage of phishing attacks .

 <hr/>